Learn about Coaching – an invaluable life skill

 Photo – Alison Craig – proud co-author of a book about coaching

 Thanks to Erik de Haan of Ashridge Hult Business School, and my fellow authors, for getting this very special coaching book to ‘launch’.
-I was lucky enough to learn about coaching more than 20 years ago as a line manger at John Lewis and have been grateful for that ever since.
+I was lucky enough to learn about coaching more than 20 years ago as a line manager at John Lewis and have been grateful for that ever since.

 It is my aspiration to help as many people as possible learn about coaching, an invaluable life skill.
 Take a look at our Coaching Skills Workshop details if you are interested.